Monitoring

 Woodpecker activity.
 This looks like white/blonde patches of bark that been flecked off.
 Only nearby woodpecker habitat supports this symptom.

-The damage to ash trees is a result of increasing larvae populations interfering more and more with the tree’s ability to circulate life-sustaining water and nutrients
+The damage to ash trees we can see is a result of increasing larvae populations feeding on the inside of the tree bark.
+This activity reduces the tree’s natural ability to circulate life-sustaining water and nutrients needed to thrive and survive.

 D-shaped insect exit holes in tree bark.
 They are roughly 1/8” in size.
 Note, there are other wood-boring insects that can cause exit holes in ash trees.
 Only the D-shape is specific to and characteristic of the Emerald Ash Borer beetle.

-Adult insect presence on leaves or tree bark.
+Adult insects on leaves and/or outer tree bark.

 Egg masses found in the cracks and crevices of the tree bark.
 They are roughly 1 mm in size.